Risk & Modeling

 A single black swan event during the first 5 years of retirement can permanently impair a portfolio due to sequence-of-returns risk.
 Consider: a retiree who experiences a 40% drawdown in year two while continuing to withdraw 4% annually needs the portfolio to gain roughly 80% just to recover - an uphill battle that many portfolios never win.

-Retirement plans that look safe under normal distribution assumptions can have dramatically lower success rates when black swans are modeled realistically — often 5–15 percentage points lower.
+Retirement plans that look safe under normal distribution assumptions can have dramatically lower success rates when black swans are modeled realistically - often 5–15 percentage points lower.
 This is why stress-testing with fat tails isn't optional for serious retirement planning.
+See how to model black swan events in your retirement plan for the full analysis.

 A Practical Example